paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 By taking each concern on its on, we can think about which guidelines and vocabularies in our design system are applicable.

 ### Content
 Reduce any webpage to its barest essentials, and you are left with text.
-Even the most complex applications rely on text for labels and messaging.
-This is why I like to start building component by writing plain text.
-I can use Markdown for a limited set of structural markers, and an ASCII-art like syntax for forms controls such as buttons and inputs:
+Even the most complex applications rely on this for labels and messaging.
+This is why I like to start building components by writing plain text.
+I can use Markdown for a limited set of structural markers, and an ASCII-like syntax for forms control:

 ~~~
 ## Movie rating